FACTBOX-U.S. deficit super committee members

 has been outspoken in calling for long-term remedies for annual

-crumbling roads and bridges, and to create jobs.
-He wants to do
+but also to create jobs.
+He wants to do so with minimal

 SENATE REPUBLICANS